Koopman-Laboratory/KoopmanLab/README.md

 - Numpy >= 1.23.2
 - Matplotlib >= 3.3.2

-Then you can install KoopmanLab package:
+You can install KoopmanLab package via the following approaches:

 - Install the stable version with `pip`: